cydneymikel/node-box-sdk/README.md

       box.authorize(state, function(err, res) { });

 #### Generate Tokens
-Returns the access tokens as an encrypted string.
-This encrypted token string can be set as cookie in a web application on a user by user basis.
-This encrypted token string will need to be stored and used in all subsequent calls in the node-box-sdk.
+Returns the access tokens.
+If the box client was configured using encrypt with a password then the tokens will be returned as an encrypted string.
+Otherwise the tokens will be returned as an object.
+Either the encrypted token string or the token object will need to be persisted, because the box client will handle refreshing the authorization tokens as needed.

+One option is to set the encrypted token string as cookie in a web application.
+Examples of this strategy are provided.

       box.generateToken({ authorization_code: code }, function(err, tokens) { });